Regular Bipartite Graphs And Their Properties: Non-Isomorphic Graph Enumeration

-{\selectlanguage{english} \ \ A general algorithm for enumerating all non-isomorphic $(m,2)$ Balanced Tanner Units is described in this section.
-It is clear that we have only one non-isomorphic graph for $r=1$ , the canonical form of which could be represented as $I_{m}$, which is a $m \times m$ identity matrix.
-It is clear that we have $m!$ labeled $(m, 1)$ BTUs that are isomorphic to each other by considering all the $m!$ permutations on labels. }
+A general algorithm for enumerating all non-isomorphic $2$-regular bipartite graphs with $2m$ vertices is described in this section.
+It is clear that we have only one non-isomorphic graph for $r=1$, the canonical form of which could be represented as $I_{m}$, which is a $m \times m$ identity matrix.
+It is clear that we have $m!$ labeled $1$-regular bipartite graphs with $2m$ vertices that are isomorphic to each other by considering all the $m!$ permutations on labels.